VyomVyas4765/Lumino/README.md

 Lumino is an adaptive learning platform built for students, educators, and institutions.
 It personalizes learning paths, focuses on mastery instead of completion, and provides real-time insights to improve learning outcomes.

-🚀 What is Lumino?

-Traditional learning platforms follow a one-size-fits-all approach.
-Lumino adapts to each learner by adjusting content, pace, and feedback based on progress and understanding.

 With Lumino:

 Students learn at their own pace